mohsin106/ilm/dismissal-app4/NOTES.md

 - recieves routes sent by the `server.js` file and routes the API calls to the appropriate methods inside of the `restaurants.controller.js`
 - the "/" route in this file references the "/api/v1/restaurants" route in `server.js`
 - a "/id" route in this file means the API call was made to "/api/v1/restaurants/id"
+- "/reviews" in this file references the "/api/v1/restaurants/reviews" URL

 ## restaurants.controller.js
+- imports the `restaurantsDAO.js` file
 - contains a `RestaurantController` class that has a few methods associated to it.
 - recieves data from `restaurants.route.js` and executes the appropriate method.
-- so when this (`router.route("/").get(RestaurantsCtrl.apiGetRestaurants)`) is called in `restaurants.route.js` the `apiGetRestaurants` method is executed in this file and the data is returned.
+- when this (`router.route("/").get(RestaurantsCtrl.apiGetRestaurants)`) is called in `restaurants.route.js` the `apiGetRestaurants` method is executed in this file and the data is returned.
-- this file also imports the `restaurantsDAO.js` Data Access Object file so that it can send DB queries to MongDB and get the results.
+- this file imports the `restaurantsDAO.js` Data Access Object file so that it can send DB queries to MongDB and get the results.
 - when `apiGetRestaurants` is called in this file it calls `getRestaurants` from the `restaurantsDAO.js` file.
 - the `restaurantsDAO.js` file then makes the query inside of MongoDB and returns the results back to this file.
+- to pass multiple variables in the URL you can do so like this `http://localhost:5002/api/v1/restaurants?page=2&restaurantsPerPage=3`, this will set the `restaurantsPerPage` const to 3 and the `page` const to 2

+## reviews.controller.js
+- imports the `reviewsDAO.js` file
+- contains a `ReviewsController` class that has a few methods associated to it.
+- receives data from `restaurant.route.js` and executes the appropriate method.
+- updateReview checks to see if a valid user_id is passed in.
+- if it doesn't recognize the user_id then an error in PostMan is thrown ("unable to update review - user may not be original poster")

 ## restaurantsDAO.js
-- this is the data access object file and it allows you to access tables in your Mongo backend database.
+- this is the data access object file and it allows you to query tables in your Mongo backend database.
 - once the `index.js` file make a connection to the DB, it calls the `injectDB` method in this file and passes it the reference to the MongoDB connection.
 - this file then uses the `.env` file by calling `process.env.RESTREVIEWS_NS` to get the `RESTREVIEWS_NS` parameter and makes a connection to the DB.
 - this file is also used by `restaurants.controller.js` for making queries to the MongoDB

 ## index.js
 - imports `app, mongodb, dotenv, restaurantsDAO.js, reviewsDAO.js`
-- this file starts the backend server `server.js`
+- this file starts the communication to the MongDB backend via the `server.js`
 - makes a reference to MongoDB `MongoClient` and uses this reference to make connection to the MongoDB.
 - this file also uses the `.env` file to get parameters for the database.
 - this file also calls `injectDB` from `restaurantsDAO.js` to establish a MongoDB connection.
 - `injectDB` allows `restaurantsDAO.js` to establish a connection to the MongoDB and `restaurantsDAO.js` holds this connection for subsequent database access requests.

+# MongoDB text search
+In this tutorial when you want to search for a restaurant by its name, then you first need to create a "text" index inside of the "restaurants" collection.

+You log into the WebUI for MongoDB and go to the "restaurants" collection and then click on "CREATE INDEX".
+The you put "name" for the field and set that equal to "text".

+Now you will be able to search for restarants by the name field.

 # How to start backend and frontend